-The Foundation Year encourages participants to investigate the worlds of fashion and art, through an exploration of all their aspects, from keywords to styles, from illustration to product in the fashion and art systems.
+The Foundation Year encourages participants to investigate the world of fashion, through an exploration of all its aspects, from keywords to styles, from illustration to product in the fashion system.

 This course is for candidates that may not have all the entry requirements to undertake a 3-year undergraduate programme or that are simply unsure as to which area of study best suits their skills or where their true passion lies.